IABTechLab/uid2-self-serve-portal/README.md

 - `npm run knex:seed:make [seed-name]`
   - Generates a new seed file for providing test data.
 This file is named based on the name you supply.

+See the [Knex migrations documentation](https://knexjs.org/guide/migrations.html) for more details.

 ## Tech Choices

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).